icopy-site/awesome/docs/index.md

 ## Events

 - [Creative Tech Events](awesome/awesome-creative-tech-events.md) - Events around the globe for creative coding, tech, design, music, arts and cool stuff.
+- [Events in Italy](awesome/awesome-italy-events.md) - Tech-related events in Italy.
+- [Events in the Netherlands](awesome/awesome-netherlands-events.md) - Tech-related events in the Netherlands.

 ## Miscellaneous